Start Here: Jewish Anti-Racism Learning Cohort

 It is crucial that members of the fellowship commit to all sessions.
 We are building a trusting space together where we can all be honest and vulnerable, and this process requires all of our full participation.

 We do understand life is filled with the unexpected and ask all participants to sign-up with the best intention to fully participate.

 Yes.
 As mentioned above, there will be both assigned readings/podcasts/videos between sessions, as well as specific assignments related to the content of different sessions.
 We will also share a larger resource list for each session.

 Prior to the first session, we ask all participants to listen to the NYT 1619 podcast and watch the three-part PBS series Race: The Power of an Illusion.
 (We will give you a link to enable you to access this once you have registered.)
 All assignments will be sent out ahead of time in order to give you ample time to complete and discuss in your study group.

 Does this fellowship cost money to participate in?

 Thanks to the support of the Jewish Federation of Metro Detroit, the Max and Marjorie Fisher Foundation, and the Jamie and Denise Jacob Foundation we are able to provide this experience at a highly subsidized rate of only $150 per participant.
 Please reach out to Rachel if you need funding support.
 All financial conversations remain confidential.

-The fellowship is made possible with support from the Jewish Federation of Metro Detroit, the Max and Marjorie Fisher Foundation, and the Jamie and Denise Jacob Foundation and The Jewish Fund Teen Board.
+The fellowship is made possible with support from the Jewish Federation of Metro Detroit, the Max and Marjorie Fisher Foundation, the Jamie and Denise Jacob Foundation and The Jewish Fund Teen Board.